eferreria/top_down_collapsible_tree/README.md

-# Collapsible Tree
+# Top Down Collapsible Tree - Org Chart

 This diagram displays a [treemap](https://en.wikipedia.org/wiki/Tree_structure), showing a hierarchy of a series of dimensions.
+This custom visualization is based on the [Collapsible Tree Custom Visualization](https://github.com/looker-open-source/custom_visualizations_v2/tree/master/src/examples/collapsible_tree)

 **How it works**